-Has the coronavirus shaken up your career path and sent you looking for new opportunities?
-If so, you may be asking yourself how to make six-figures.
+Has COVID shaken up your career path and sent you looking for new opportunities?
+If so, you may be asking yourself how to make $100,000.
 It’s that exciting number where you break through from 5-figures to 6-figures per year.

 Earning a six-figure salary also makes it easier to save more of your income to invest.